akshaara/duckymoomoo/README.md

 ### Duckymoomoo
-get your fortunes told!
-you can find the link here:
+get your daily horoscope by duckymoomoo! you can find the link here: https://akshaara.github.io/duckymoomoo